Free trial

 2. software licensing

-2.1 For the duration of this contract, the Provider shall provide the Customer with the current version of the Software in accordance with the provisions in Annex ./1 for use against payment via the Internet for the defined area of application (use case):
+2.1 For the duration of this Agreement, the Provider shall provide the Customer with the current version of the Software in accordance with the provisions of the selected license package for use via the Internet against payment

 For this purpose, the Provider shall set up the Software on a data server (Section 2.3), which can be accessed by the Customer via (i) a web browser installed on a mobile or stationary end device of the Customer and/or via (ii) the Provider’s app installed on a mobile or stationary end device of the Customer (“Testify WebApp”) if an Internet connection is maintained.
-Use of the software without an internet connection (“offline use”) depends on the respective intensity of use by the customer and is only possible to a limited extent under the conditions specified in Annex ./1.
-The source code of the software is expressly not handed over to the customer.
+Use of the software without an internet connection (“offline use”) depends on the respective intensity of use by the customer and is only possible to a limited extent under the conditions stated in the system specification.

-2.2 The Provider shall make the Software available to the Customer for use via the data server used by the Provider for the operation of the Software (Section 2.3) at the interface (“Transfer Point”) agreed in Annex ./1.
+2.2 The Software is made available to the Customer via the data server used by the Provider for the operation of the Software (https://cloud.testify.io or custom domain) for use.

 2.3 The Provider uses the cloud infrastructure “Azure Cloud” (“data server”) operated by Microsoft Ireland Operations Limited, 70 Sir John Rogerson’s Quay Dublin 2 Ireland, to operate the Software.